 - Your contributions can reduce the taxable income in the year they were made.
 That is, if they are deductible.

 - If you take money out of a traditional IRA before the retirement age, you will have to pay income taxes on gains and taxable contributions.

 - Early withdrawal will also cost you a 10% penalty.

-If you want to have a financial cozy retirement, it’s time to think about opening an individual retirement account.
-And if you want to learn more about your retirement financial options we are here to help you reach your goals.
+If you want to have a cozy retirement, it’s time to think about opening an individual retirement account.
+And if you want to learn more about your financial retirement options, we are here to help you reach your goals.